S3RGI09/s3rgi09.github.io/index.md

 ## About Me

 I am a software developer with experience in cybersecurity.
 I enjoy exploring new technologies and learning how to protect systems against threats.
 My areas of interest include security analysis, automated scripting, and creating useful tools to enhance cybersecurity.
+I can program in multiple languages, but the one I use the most is Python.
+I speak Spanish and English.

 ## Cybersecurity Projects